-His research falls into two main areas, the literature and culture of early modern London, and practices of letter-writing and textual transmission.
+He has published widely in areas such as the literature and culture of early modern London, practices of letter-writing, and textual transmission in both manuscript and print.
 He is the author of Writing Early Modern London: Memory, Text and Community (Palgrave, 2013) as well as various collections including Cultures of Correspondence in Early Modern Britain (U Penn, 2016) and Women and Epistolary Agency in Early Modern Culture, 1450-1690 (Routledge, 2016), (co-ed w.
 J. Daybell), and The Arts of Remembrance in Early Modern England (Ashgate, 2013) (co-ed w.
 T. Rist).
+He also directed The Correspondence of Robert Beale (1541-1601) funded by a Hunter-Caldwell award.

 Recently supervised PhDs include work on drama and equity; on pedagogical literature and exchange in the sixteenth century; and the old wives tale in early modern literature.
 He welcomes enquiries from prospective graduate students in all aspects of early modern research